emfcamp/Website/templates/about/what-to-bring.md

 * Pen and paper
 * Bin bags (for rubbish and dirty clothes)
 * A few gold and silver space blankets and clothes pins to cover your tent and prevent it from turning into an oven in the morning sun
+* Cash, some workshops will have a small fee to cover materials, this will need to be paid in cash to the organiser (there are ATMs in Ledbury if you need to get cash).

 ## Advice for Villages/Large Groups
 * A small camping kettle may come in handy (larger kettles require care).
 We have food and drink vendors on site.